-Amid widespread ontological insecurity, individual life histories are structured, shaped, and made sense of within the frames of reference provided, to a significant degree, by mass media, to the extent that a sense of shared (popular) culture generates 'imagined community' (Greer 2004, p.
-110).
+Amid widespread ontological insecurity, individual life histories are structured, shaped, and made sense of within the frames of reference provided, to a significant degree, by mass media, to the extent that a sense of shared (popular) culture generates 'imagined community'.
+(Greer 2004, p.
+110)

 This sense of belonging is intimately connected to the development of authentic narratives that allow people to connect to one another.
 Anxiety about insecurity and instability is managed through a continuous process of reflexive creation and recreation of self-identity which then allows the individual to connect to the past and present by constructing an authentic self-identity that is true to oneself whilst also being able to adapt to an ever-changing social world.
-Of the core features of late-modernity is ontological insecurity and the ongoing task of building a self-identity that provides a measure of control and composure in conditions that constantly buffet the self in the eddies of a social and cultural malaise that is simultaneously liberating and deeply threatening (Giddens 1990, 1991).
+One of the core features of late-modernity is ontological insecurity and the ongoing task of building a self-identity that provides a measure of control and composure in conditions that constantly buffet the self in the eddies of a social and cultural malaise that is simultaneously liberating and deeply threatening (Giddens 1990, 1991).

-5. Identity construction and agency in story-telling: examples from Hungary and Gaza
+5. Identity construction and agency in story-telling: examples from Hungary and Gaza generate a sense of belonging.

-The discussion so far has sought to locate victim narratives within their cultural context.
-What this demonstrates is that story-telling has become an increasingly important tool for constructing self-identity and emotionally reaching out to others to generate a sense of belonging.
 Consequently, the cultural salience of victim narratives has changed and grown.
 This, we have argued, is because the victim is caught in a crucible of insecurity due to a combination of cultural conditions and personal violation.
 Furthermore, the growth of new technologies and mass media communications provides hitherto unknown opportunities to share stories of harm and suffering.
 These stories afford victims the opportunity to define their experiences on their own terms.
 In some situations this is overtly constructing their own interpretations of victimisation, whilst in others it is demonstrating personal courage or virtue in the face of adversity.